trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to.md

 >Characters always use the ASCII character set

 They don't.
-The C11 standard does not mandate any representation for characters. §5.2.1 1 of the C11 specification has to say this (emphasis mine):
+The C11 standard does not mandate any specific values for members of the execution character set. §5.2.1 1 of the C11 specification has to say this (emphasis mine):

 >Two sets of characters and their associated collating sequences shall be defined: the set in which source files are written (the source character set), and the set interpreted in the execution environment (the execution character set).
 Each set is further divided into a basic character set, whose contents are given by this subclause, and a set of zero or more locale-specific members (which are not members of the basic character set) called extended characters.
 The combined set is also called the extended character set. **The values of the members of the execution character set are implementation-defined**.